yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/Gunslinger.png?raw=true)

-> Risk is in a Gunslinger’s blood.
+> Risk is in a Gunslinger's blood.
 They are bold renegades, bucking tradition and forging a new path with dangerous and inelegant firearms.
 Gunslingers are infamous for surviving by their wits and relying on split-second timing and a considerable amount of luck to survive.

 - Level 1: Quick Draw
   - You have Advantage on Initiative rolls.